 Amateur Radio is rewarding hobby enjoyed by people all over the world.
 Amateur radio operators or “Hams” enjoy the privilege to experiment with and use a wide range of radio frequencies from hf to Microwaves.
 With these privileges there are technical and legal responsibilities.
-All amateur radio operators in the United States must posses a valid FCC licence and operate according to the rules set fourth by the Federal Communication Commission.
-There are three Amateur radio licence exams Technician, General and Extra each offering increasing privileges but requiring more knowledge.
+All amateur radio operators in the United States must posses a valid FCC license and operate according to the rules set fourth by the Federal Communication Commission.
+There are three Amateur radio license exams Technician, General and Extra each offering increasing privileges but requiring more knowledge.
 Tests are given by “VE” volunteer examiners which are other hams who have volunteered their time to administer and grade the test on behalf of the FCC.

 The Richmond Amateur Radio Club offers classes to assist hams in getting or upgrading their license.
 We are fortunate here in Richmond to have two active VE teams so there is a testing session almost every month see the Testing Schedule

 A license that allows the use of all the ham bands, especially those frequencies used in long-distance contests.
 It also qualifies you to become a license examiner for all levels.
 It’s pretty technical.
 You know your electronics and the formulas by the time you pass this test.
 The exam is 50 questions dominated by technical content.
 You must have passed the Technician and General exams to take the Extra test.
-This takes 10 weeks of two-hour classes and, depending on the student’s background, lots of study and sample test taking.
+This takes 3 Saturdays, one in-person demo+hands-on and 3 9am to 4:3pm cram classes.

 NEC Antenna Modeling:

 This one-Saturday seminar assumes you have very little or no experience in antenna modeling.
 During this approximately three hour seminar at a local library we will cover: